RETURN TO PET PAGEBACK

 GETTING ON WITH

-CATS, HORSES, GOATS, GUINEA PIGS ETC.
+CATS, HORSES, GOATS, GUINEA PIGS, BIRDS ETC.

 We get lots of customer enquiries about how our Noonbarra Kelpies get along with other animals.
-As a rule our Noonbarra line is great with other animals but they have to be introduced with proper supervision and training.
+As a rule, our Noonbarra line is great with other animals but they have to be introduced with proper supervision and training.
 We thought it might be a good idea to list some snippets of letters and photos we have received back from our customers on the subject.
 This is an ongoing page and if you have a Noonbarra Kelpie and would like to contribute to this page with photos or comments, we'd be very pleased to hear from you.

 CATS HORSES OTHER DOGS